Choose another writer in this calendar:

 In 1945 Blyton decided to wind up her column for Teachers' World.
 Seven years later she withdrew from Sunny Stories, which was replaced by Enid Blyton Magazine from 1953.
 Regular news was given for sponsored clubs.
 The main object of the magazine was to raise money for children, who had spastic cerebral palsy, and the special centre in London.
 The Famous Five Club originated through a series of book about the 'Famous Five'.
 After the publication of the first adventure in 1942 a new title followed each year.

-Little Noddy Goes to Toyland, (1949), a story of a little toy man, who always ends up in trouble and has to seek help from his Toyland friends, was a huge success; its sales exceeded expectations.
+Little Noddy Goes to Toyland (1949), a story of a little toy man, who always ends up in trouble and has to seek help from his Toyland friends, was a huge success; its sales exceeded expectations.
+Morals in this imaginary country are very strict, based on the lessons of nursery rhymes.
+Beneath Toyland lies Bogeyland, infested with fearsome creatures.
 Other Noddy books of various sizes and types followed in rapid succession.
 The stories, directed for readers between three and five years, were illustrated by Van Der Beek who died suddenly in Holland in 1953.
 'Noddy' became a household name, the subject of music hall jokes and sketches.
 The series also produced a play and a film.

 Enid Blyton Magazine was closed in 1959.
 In the early sixties her memory began to falter but her condition, the first signs of what may have been Alzheimer's disease, was kept a secret.
 Blyton found it increasingly difficult to concentrate to writing; Five Are Together Again (1963) was the last in this series.
 Her husband died in 1967.
 During the months that followed, her own illness grew progressively worse.
 Blyton died in her sleep on November 28, 1968, in a Hampsted nursing home.